mytemporalaccount/Aligner/README.md

-# Aligner
+# Aligner: One Global Token is Worth Millions of Parameters When Aligning LLMs

-This project implements the Aligner method.
-Aligner is an extremely paramter efficient method for LLM alignment tasks, utilizing as few as 1 to 10 tokens but still achieves matching performance as that of LoRA and LLaMA-Adapters.
-See our [arxiv paper](https://arxiv.org/abs/2312.05503 ).
+This project implements the Aligner method from the paper "Aligner : One Global Token is Worth Millions of Parameters When Aligning LLMs".
+Aligner is an extremely parameter-efficient method for LLM alignment tasks (including Instruction Following SFT and Value Alignment), utilizing as few as 1 to 10 tokens but still achieves matching performance as that of LoRA and LLaMA-Adapters.

-The intuition is that LLMs learn forms or styles differently from learning knowledge or reasoning ability.
-But what's the difference?
-Intuitively, we hypothesize that form guides the whole process of applying knowledge, so form should have global influence over “ability”.
-Therefore, to learn any desired “form” more efficiently, it may best be regarded a global component.
+But for reasoning tasks, such as mathematics, a few tokens are insufficient for alignment.
+Aligner requires a token count nearly equivalent to that of LLaMA-Adapters to achieve similar performance in mathematical tasks.

+These findings suggest that LLMs process "style" or "form" distinctly from "reasoning" or "knowledge," with form exerting a global influence on the model's capabilities.
+Conceptualizing LLMs as linear models, the Aligner method bears resemblance to eigen decomposition, revealing that "form" assumes a significantly low rank. orders of magnitude lower than what LoRA suggests.

+In summary, our project offers a highly efficient tool and provides theoretically insightful observations in the field of large language models.

+*(Our paper, accompanied by this code base, is currently under review.
+To preserve anonymity, we have not included a direct link to the arXiv paper here.
+However, if you are not a reviewer and wish to explore further details, you may search for our paper titled "Aligner: One Global Token is Worth Millions of Parameters When Aligning LLMs.")*

 <div align="center">
 <img src=assets/parameters.png alt="Aligner method" width="512"/>